-Since its inception, the Yale-NUS Writers’ Centre has recognised the pivotal role of creative writing at Yale-NUS College.
+Since its inception, the Yale-NUS Writers’ Centre has recognised the pivotal role of creative writing at Yale-NUS College and the larger NUS community.
 The Writers’ Centre has created a space where students from across all majors can gather in the spirit of creativity, but more importantly, where new and exciting voices can thrive in an environment of experimentation and innovation.

 The Writers Centre has long provided support for student writing groups that have used the space and resources of the Centre to hold regular writing workshops, invite speakers, and publish writing.
 An intimate hang-out-space to have coffee in the morning with a writer, Begin the Days is brainstorming space where writers share work, receive feedback and have fun (assuming that they can wake up for it!).
 Begin the Days has been the birthing ground of numerous exciting projects which students have later on developed, produced, and published.
 This series is led by Senior Lecturer Lawrence Ypil.
 Notable partnerships and support include the yearly WIP: Works-in Progress Workshop organized by INK LIterary Collective which invites published authors to give feedback on student works in progress.
 INK has also published an annual anthology of student writings.
 The Writers Centre has also collaborated with other departments of the college for activities that involve the different colleges but also college wide events such as Diversity Week.